Proportional Fairness in Obnoxious Facility Location: Proportional Fairness Axioms

 We find that the lowest value of $\alpha$ such that an $\alpha-$IFS solution always exists is $\alpha=2$.
-Intuitively, with $\alpha=2$, each agent has a ball of radius $\frac{1}{2n}$ around its location.
-The sum of ball lengths is $1$, meaning there will always be a 2-IFS solution.
-Furthermore, for any $\alpha<2$, the sum of ball lengths will exceed $1$, so an $\alpha-$IFS solution may not always exist. \begin{proposition} The lowest value of $\alpha$ for which an $\alpha$-IFS solution always exists is $\alpha=2$. \end{proposition}
+Intuitively, with $\alpha=2$, each agent has an open interval of radius $\frac{1}{2n}$ around its location.
+The sum of interval lengths is $1$, meaning there will always be a 2-IFS solution.
+For any $\alpha<2$, an $\alpha-$IFS solution may not always exist as the sum of interval lengths will exceed 1. \begin{proposition} The lowest value of $\alpha$ for which an $\alpha$-IFS solution always exists is $\alpha=2$. \end{proposition} \begin{proof} Consider $n$ agents at ordered locations $x_1,\dots,x_n$.
+For each agent $i$, we construct an open interval $B_i$ with center $x_i$ and radius $\frac{1}{2n}$: $B_i=\{z|d(z,x_i)<\frac{|1|}{2n}\}$.
+Note that the sum of interval lengths is $1$.

+There are two cases: \begin{itemize} \item $B_i\cap B_j=\emptyset$ for all $i\neq j$.
+As the sum of interval lengths is $1$, the boundaries of two consecutive intervals intersect, and thus the facility can be placed at the boundary of any interval. \item $B_i\cap B_j\neq \emptyset$ for some $i\neq j$.
+In this case, the length of $B_1\cap \dots \cap B_n$ is less than $1$, hence there must be a region on $[0,1]$ that is not covered by any open interval.
+The facility can be placed within this region to achieve a $2-$IFS solution. \end{itemize} To see that an $\alpha-$IFS solution may not exist for $\alpha<2$, consider for $n=2$ the location profile $(\frac{1}{4},\frac{3}{4})$, in which the intersection of the intervals encompasses the entire unit interval. \end{proof}

-A polynomial time mechanism (which we denote as $f^*_{2IFS}$) that maximizes the utilitarian welfare under the constraint of 2-IFS simply iterates through the endpoints of the intervals which satisfy the constraint and outputs the optimal facility location, breaking ties in favour of the leftmost optimal location.
+A polynomial time 2-IFS mechanism (which we denote as $f^*_{2IFS}$) that maximizes the utilitarian welfare simply iterates through the endpoints of the intervals which satisfy the constraint and outputs the optimal facility location, breaking ties in favour of the leftmost optimal location.